 So, let’s take a look at two popular devices: the Nest E vs. the ecobee4.
 Both of these products have their advantages and disadvantages, and by the end of this article you’ll have a much better sense of which thermostat works best for your home and your lifestyle.

 Nest E vs. ecobee4 — Differences

 Difference #1: Amazon Alexa – One big difference between the Nest E and ecobee4 is the thermostat’s interaction with Amazon Alexa.
 The company’s foray into a virtual assistant has quickly exploded into a whole suite of smarthome tools, with many manufacturers supporting Alexa and designing their products to work around this central hub.

 The Nest E lacks any sort of voice and audio features, while the ecobee4 has built-in Alexa Voice Service that can listen to you and respond to your commands.

 Users with a smart home environment that revolves around Alexa, or even just people who desire a voice activated device, will be better suited with the ecobee4.
 Keep in mind that the Nest E still qualifies as a “smart” device and works with Alexa, but it’s not able to respond to voice commands on its own.

-In addition to Alexa, the ecobee4 is compatible with Apple HomeKit, Samsung SmartThings, Wink, and IFTTT.
+In addition to all the above integrations, the ecobee4 is also compatible with Samsung SmartThings, Wink, and IFTTT.